beescuit9510/frontend-interview/abc.md

 	it is updating phase.

 	Unmounting,
-	when component is removed from the component tree the corresponding Dom nodes are removed,
+	when component is removed from the latest state of React element tree the corresponding Dom nodes are removed,
 	then we cay say the component is unmounted.